Si6gma/LaserTurret/README.md

 `center_x` and `center_y` in `facialRecog.py` are the x and y coordinates

+z coorinate is the distance between the object and the laser, which is not measurable due to technical limitations, therefore will require manual calibration beforehand.

 ## Components

 - A webcam for capturing video feed.